DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 ### Adding "JUICE" to the Game
 - Put the glowy eyes on every monster
 	- Make the eyes brighter as the enemy gets further away so they're easier to see from further away
-- There's too little feedback for hitting an enemy.
+- One reason the game's gunplay feels a little weak is because there's too little feedback for hitting an enemy.
 Players have a hard time telling if shots are landing.
 	- Conventionally, sound and UI elements help out here
 		- References, Halo Infinite, Call of duty, Apex legends
 	- If we do a SFX, limit the sounds per second so the player doesn't get obliterated by the sound
+	- We can do special on-screen effects whenever a critical hit (headshot) is landed

 ### What We Need for Tuesday